kavehtehrani/job_interview_scam/README.md

 ![icann-talentpreview](./screenshots/icann-talentpreview360.png)

-Looks only a few months old, registrar is "Hostinger Operations, UAB" which apparently is "legitimate ICANN-accredited registrar based in Lithuania."
+Looks only a few months old.
+Registrar is "Hostinger Operations, UAB" which apparently is an ICANN-accredited registrar based in Lithuania.
 Never heard of it, but OK let's proceed.

 I spin up a VM and go to the link.
 This is what I'm greeted with: